 DEVSQ

-The DEVSQ function in Excel is used to calculate the sum of squares of deviations from the mean of a data set.
-It is commonly utilized in statistical analysis to measure variability or dispersion within a set of values.
+The DEVSQ function calculates the sum of squares of deviations from the mean of a data set.
+It is used in statistical analysis to measure variability within a set of values.

 Syntax 🔗